a little boy hiking in the middle of the Badlands National Park

 The Balcony house is also a fantastic tour and is full of adventure, with a 32 ft ladder and tunnels to explore.

-Children will love it, but please note that they must be able to climb the ladder themselves.
+Older children will love it, but please note that they must be able to climb the ladder themselves.
 If you bring an infant, you must be able to climb the ladder with the baby in a carrier.

 Mesa Verde is one of the top educational national parks to visit with kids.
-They will love exploring all of the nooks and crannies during the tours and will be amazed at how the Puebloan people live.
+They will love exploring all of the nooks and crannies during the tours and will be amazed at how the Puebloan people lived.

 4. Grand Teton National Park